ArthurCose/Red-Moon/README.md

 - Safe and Sandboxed
   - For sharing untrusted custom content between players
-- Rollback
+- Determinism and Rollback
-  - A primary motivation, ensuring Lua fully works with rollback, by allowing the entire VM to be cloned and preventing clones from accidentally modifying each other
+  - A primary motivation, ensuring Lua is fully capable of rollback, by allowing the entire VM to be cloned and preventing clones from accidentally modifying each other
 - Serialization
   - For allowing players to spectate or join in the middle of an active game

-## Safety
+## Sandboxing

 Parts of the standard library that are unsafe for untrusted code are kept obvious in Red Moon, such as `io` and `os`.

 For unsafe functions in non-obvious parts of Lua's standard library:

 `require()` is currently unimplemented.
 When it is implemented: there will be no support for loading C libraries (to prevent execution of untrusted files that could be on the system from other programs, as well as inherent compatibility issues).

+## Determinism

+`pairs` and `next` iterate based on insertion order for map keys.

+`math.randomseed` always uses 0, 0 as a default instead of the system time.

 ## Rollback